yeonsoochung/corp-favorita/README.md

 # Corporación Favorita: Analysis of on-promo sales at a large Ecuadorian grocery chain.

 Corporación Favorita provided sales data ranging from 2013 to 2017.
-The data includes information on stores, items, number of units sold, number of items sold on promo, number of transactions at specifc store/date combos (but no transaction data at the itemized level), and oil prices, which have a significant impact on Ecuador's economy.
+The data includes information on stores, items, number of units sold, items sold on promo, number of transactions at specific store/date pairs (no transaction data at the itemized level), and oil prices, which have a significant impact on Ecuador's economy.
 The "On Promotion" data is given as True/False, and I filtered out its null values, which truncated the data set's date range to Apr.
 2014 - Aug.
 2017.

 In this project, I analyzed the data pertaining to items sold on promo.
 I developed a Power BI dashboard that enables the user to view units sold over time and % of units sold on-promo over time.
 The dashboard's interactive features allow the user to analyze these trends based on item category, location, different time granularities, and comparing with oil prices.